 Instructions: The Gospel of Christ opens up the Throne of God to us and makes it a place of welcome instead of a place of judgement.
-It is the believers distinct call and privilege to enter into the Sovereign King’s Court and commune with Him in His presence.
-As a disciple (one who orders their life around this reality in Christ) it is our call to worship the Father, through the Son, and in the Spirit.
-Worship is the center of our life and the fountain from which our whole life should flow.
+It is the believers distinct call and privilege to enter into the Sovereign King’s Court and commune with Him in His presence as His child.
+As a disciple (one who orders their life around this reality in Christ) it is our call to worship the Father, through the Son, in the Holy Spirit.
+Worship is the center of our life and the fountain from which all the rest of our life should flow.

 - Set aside at least 30 minutes every day to commune with your heavenly Father.

-- Take 8-10 minutes and read the Scripture you choose or one of the ones provided below.
+- Take 8-10 minutes and read a Scripture of your choice, or choose one from those provided below.
 Read it as many times as you can in the 10 minute period.

 - Take 2-4 minutes and confess any sin that the Lord has shown you during this time.
 Pray the Corporate Prayer given below to close this time.

-- Take 8-10 minutes and pray for others (make a list of people and needs on Sunday evenings)
+- Take 8-10 minutes and pray for others.
+Suggestion: On the Lord’s Day evening, sit down and make a list of people and needs to pray for in the new week.

 Start out with 30 minutes, but look to increase to at least an hour over the course of your growth in grace.
-It’ll be hard at first, but eventually you’ll get to the place where you will not want to leave and an hour will not seem long enough.
+It’ll be hard at first, but eventually you’ll get to the place where you will not want to leave, and an hour will not seem like nearly long enough.

 Our Sermon Passage